5 Oct 2016: Heroes VII development comes to an end.. - read more

 Clans and families are not the same thing.
 Families are different lineages within a single clan, with each clan having its own name, battle history, customs and so forth.
 Ultimately, dwarves always fall back on their clans.
 While a single city may house families from a half-dozen different clans, at important times, such as the election of a new king, dwarves fall out along clan lines before anything else.

-Armed Forces:
+Warfare: Armed Forces:

 The dwarven warbands are one of the most feared fighting forces in the world.
 Featuring unparalleled ferocity and iron discipline, they can be mustered on a moment’s notice.
 In combat, warbands from various cities try to outdo each other in terms of enemies killed, banners taken and the like – war is a game, and this is a way of keeping score.
 On the other hand, dwarves never, ever surrender.
 They fight to the death, even when the odds are hopelessly against them.
 The best death a dwarf can hope for is one in battle, against impossible odds, with a witness who will someday make a song of their deeds.